Curriculum Overviews and medium term plans

 At The Heys Primary School we offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
 The curriculum incorporates the statutory requirements of the National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.
 The aim of our curriculum is for pupils to have the requisite skills to be successful, independent and motivated learners in readiness for their next stage of education.
 It is important that the curriculum considers the development of the whole child only concentrate on academic success.

 Pupils are still working on the Early Learning Goals of the Early Years Foundation Stage Curriculum as they enter Year 1.
 There is a period in the Autumn Term where the majority of children progress to the National Curriculum.
-Throughout this period and beyond all children are still developing their phonic knowledge through the Letters and Sounds Programme and developing their fluency in reading through the Daily Supported Reading Programme.
+Throughout this period and beyond all children are still developing their phonic knowledge through Animaphonics and developing their fluency in reading through the Daily Supported Reading Programme.

 Daily Supported Reading in EYFS and KS1 and in KS2 (DR) form the basis of our teaching of reading across the school.

 The mathematics curriculum is currently delivered through a framework developed by the White Rose Scheme of Work.
 We follow the White Rose planning schedule.
-We are currently developing a teaching for mastery curriculum which enables children to develop their reasoning, investigative and problem solving skills.
+We are currently working with the Maths Hub and developing a teaching for mastery curriculum which enables children to develop their reasoning, investigative and problem solving skills.

 The outdoor environment (Forest School) and the local community are considered an opportunity for active learning for all our pupils.
 The school grounds are continually being developed so they can enrich different curriculum areas.